Created: June 2009 Last Revised: May 2023 Due for Review: December 2023

 - Learner’s Registration and Payment

-1.2 Payment.
+1.2.
+Full Payment.
 Upon enrolment in any of the Online Courses, you agree to, in a timely manner, pay the tuition fee set forth in the registration process (“Tuition Fee”) for your chosen Online Course.
-You agree to make such payment either by cheque, bank transfer or credit/debit card via a personal PayPal account for any of the services available on the website.
+You agree to make such payment either by bank transfer or credit/debit card via a personal PayPal account for any of the services available on the website.

-1.3 Withdrawals.
-To withdraw from a course you must contact us directly.
-Refunds will be considered according to our Refund Policy for each course.
-Please refer to this document to familiarise yourself with your rights.
+1.5.
+To withdraw from a course, after you have started the course, you must contact us via email.
+However, after payment has been made you must take note of our Refund Policy.
+Refunds will be considered according to our Refund Policy.
+Please read below to familiarise yourself with your rights.

 - Learner’s access to Courses

+2.2.2.
 Users enrolled in any particular Online Course will have access to the materials pertaining to the chosen Online Course, and to any other services described in the outlined structure for that course.
 If a learner chooses to withdraw from classes, and/or the course, such access will be suspended until such time the student resumes classes, within the time allocated to complete such course.
 When learners finish their Online Course, access to the Student’s Area ceases.

-2.3 Modification.
+2.3.
+Modification.
 The provider reserves the right, at any time, to modify, suspend, or discontinue the Website Services or any part thereof with or without notice.
 You agree that the provider will not be liable to you or to any third party for any modification, suspension, or discontinuance of the Website Services or any part thereof.

-2.5 Your Responsibilities.
+2.5.
+Your Responsibilities.
 You are responsible for (a) all equipment necessary to access your Online Course such as computer, video camera, headphones and microphone, necessary software and updating these regularly; (b) ensuring a fast and reliable access to the Internet to avoid problems with connectivity, and (c) any fees related to such connection, and for the cost of all use of the Website Services accessed through your account.